SreesanthJPN/Dice-Loss-Driven-Medical-Image-Segmentation-U-Net-Implementation-for-Breast-Ultrasound/README.md

 The dataset used in this project is the **Breast Ultrasound Images Dataset (BUSI)**, which consists of ultrasound images of breast tumors and their corresponding ground truth masks.
 The dataset includes three categories: benign, malignant, and normal cases.

-You can find the dataset in : [https://www.kaggle.com/datasets/sabahesaraki/breast-ultrasound-images-dataset]
+You can find the dataset here : [https://www.kaggle.com/datasets/sabahesaraki/breast-ultrasound-images-dataset]

 ### Dataset Structure